All online store applications can be directly linked to Matkahuolto’s data system via the XML interface.

 The XML interface is implemented as an simple XML request to which the reply is given in XML format.
 The request is submitted to the contact address using the (POST) https protocol.
 In the request is successful, the sender receives an XML file containing not only the reply but also the address card in pdf format.
 The pdf is printed and appended to the consignment.

-While the XML request is of standard format, there a a number of non-compulsory fields.
+While the XML request is of standard format, there is a number of non-compulsory fields.
 The https protocol is the only permitted option because the server does not accept any non-encrypted http requests.

 Technical description of the interface for label request